cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 # Security considerations {#security-considerations}

+This section contains additional security considerations about the hash-to-curve mechanisms described in this document.

 ## Properties of encodings {#security-considerations-props}

 Each encoding type ({{roadmap}}) accepts an arbitrary byte string and maps